easydigitaldownloads/edd-fes-ddg/README.md

 A WordPress plugin with a CLI command ( fes-ddg generate )

-Note: right now takes about 10-15 minutes to run on admin UI and about the same via CLI.
+Note: right now takes about 10-15 minutes to run on admin UI and about 8 minutes via CLI.
 Generates 60 vendor accounts with 300 downloads, a standard author with 1 download and 100 random orders.